cdmessin/fd_signage/README.md

 - LED matrix hardware (configured for Adafruit HAT)

 ## Prerequisites
+- This was coded for a Raspberry Pi 3B, performance has not been tested on other models
+- Raspberry Pi was Imaged with Raspberry PI OS Bookworm.
+The remainder of the README assumes this is the OS that is being used for this setup.
+There are some steps that are specific to bookworm.

-- Switch off on-board sound on raspberry pi (dtparam=audio=off in /boot/config.txt)
+- Switch off on-board sound on raspberry pi.
+Edit `/boot/config.txt` and set `dtparam=audio=off`
-- Do not use graphical user interface
+- Do not use graphical user interface.
+Change to headless mode to save on processing.
+- Original wifi network was setup in imager.
+Additonal wifi was set up for use in a new location `sudo nmtui edit`

 ## Installation